Joseph Hatch

-Joseph Hatch (c.
-1837 – 2 September 1928) was a New Zealand politician who is best remembered for the harvesting of penguins and elephant seals for their oil on the sub-Antarctic Macquarie Island from 1890 to 1919.
+Joseph Hatch (13 June 1837 – 2 September 1928) was a New Zealand politician who is best remembered for the harvesting of penguins and elephant seals for their oil on the sub-Antarctic Macquarie Island from 1890 to 1919.
 Around two million penguins were killed over nearly three decades.
 His company, J. Hatch & Co., was based in Invercargill, New Zealand, and then Hobart, Tasmania, where he is buried.

 Early life

-Hatch was born in London, England, in 1837 or 1838, and was a qualified chemist (pharmacist).
-In 1862 en route from Melbourne to Invercargill he saw the island with multitudes of penguins and sea elephants.
-He settled in Invercargill where he opened a pharmacy.
+Hatch was born in London, England, in 1837, the son of a furrier and staunch Baptist, and was a qualified chemist (pharmacist).
+He received an early education from his uncle, a Baptist minister.
+He became a printer's apprentice and in 1856 left Liverpool aboard the 'Eagle Speed', arriving in Melbourne, Australia, in March 1857.
+There he found employment with the wholesale druggists Youngman, McCann and Company.
+In 1862 the firm sent him to Dunedin, New Zealand, to advise on establishing a branch there.
+After completing this assignment, Hatch chose to remain in New Zealand and subsequently entered into partnership with J. D. Hayes as a druggist in Invercargill.

 Political career

 In Invercargill, he became a Councillor in 1876.
 He was Mayor of Invercargill in 1877–1878.
 He was the Member of Parliament for Invercargill from to 1887, when he was defeated by a previous holder of the position, Henry Feldwick.
 His oil factor trade was controversial even then, although he was an entertaining speaker and debater.
 He stood in the Invercargill electorate once more in the but was defeated by the incumbent, James Whyte Kelly.